 Codes of practice

-In Scotland, operators should follow the guidelines described in Snaring in Scotland: A Practitioners’ Guide (which we refer to in these pages as the Scottish CoP).
-This guide is produced by a consortium of bodies including the GWCT, BASC (Scotland) and the SGA at the request of the Scottish Government.
+In Scotland, operators should follow the guidelines described in the fourth edition of Snaring in Scotland: A Practitioners’ Guide (which we refer to in these pages as the Scottish CoP).
+This guide, dated 2012, remains current Scottish Practitioners’ Guidelines and was produced by a consortium of bodies including the GWCT, BASC (Scotland) and the SGA at the request of the Scottish Government.

 The CoPs are equivalent to the Highway Code in motoring.
 It is not mandatory to follow a CoP, nor does it provide indemnity against prosecution – but it will make your position simpler for the police to investigate if they need to, and makes a strong defence should the matter nevertheless come to court.
 If you deviate from the relevant CoP, you should have a strong justification for doing so because it may well be tested in court.

 Besides urging you to follow the relevant CoP, we also recommend that you keep detailed records of your snaring effort (e.g. a map of where your snares are set and a diary of how many snares are set each day) and also records of what you catch.
 Also keep records of any training courses you have attended.
 These records would be helpful if you were ever faced with an investigation or prosecution.

 Get your FREE fox snaring guide from the GWCT team